LAS - DUB

 The average price of all round-trip flights from Las Vegas to Dublin clicked on KAYAK for each day over the last 12 months.

 When flying from Las Vegas to Dublin, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to Las Vegas, you’ll find the best rates on Saturdays and the most expensive ones on Thursdays.
+For your return to Las Vegas, you’ll find the best rates on Saturdays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Las Vegas to Dublin?